A wide receiver in football is one of the most exciting positions. The opportunity for big plays is endless when you play wide receiver.

 We recommend reading this article about stemming and stacking and different releases at the line of scrimmage.

-Releases are used to get the defensive back moving in one direction, so you’re able to go the other direction.
+Wide receiver releases are used to get the defensive back moving in one direction so that you can go in the other direction.

 The wide receiver then breaks at a 45-degree angle (or vertical), making his move after his defender commits to his fake route.